slick/slick/doc/src/gettingstarted.md

 might need to disable connection pooling or specify a third-party connection pool.

 ## Quick Introduction

-> {.note}
-> Note: The rest of this chapter is based on the [Hello Slick template].
-The preferred
-> way of reading this introduction is in [Activator], where you can edit and run the code
-> directly while reading the tutorial.

 To use Slick you first need to import the API for the database you will be using, like: